ashleigh090990/hipster-till/README.md

 	As a business-minded hipster coffee seller
 	So that my hipster customers can enjoy the financial perks of my super hipster coffee shop I would like to give them a 10% discount on their total order price when they buy a muffin

-Still To Do:

-As a time travelling hipster coffee lord
-So that my hipster customers and I can keep track of our history together I would like my receipt to print the date and time that their hipster order was made
 ```

 Tech Used